-Socket I/O statistics counters are defined per socket types, which are UDP4 (UDP/IPv4), UDP6 (UDP/IPv6), TCP4 (TCP/IPv4), TCP6 (TCP/IPv6), Unix (Unix Domain), and FDwatch (sockets opened outside the socket module).
-In the following table <TYPE> represents a socket type.
-Not all counters are available for all socket types; exceptions are noted in the description field.
+Socket I/O statistics counters are defined per socket type, which are UDP4 (UDP/IPv4), UDP6 (UDP/IPv6), TCP4 (TCP/IPv4), TCP6 (TCP/IPv6), Unix (Unix Domain), and FDwatch (sockets opened outside the socket module).
+In the following list, <TYPE> represents a socket type.
+Not all counters are available for all socket types; exceptions are noted in the descriptions.

-Symbol <type>Open</type> Description Sockets opened successfully.
-This counter is not applicable to the FDwatch type. <type>OpenFail</type> Failures of opening sockets.
-This counter is not applicable to the FDwatch type. <type>Close</type> Sockets closed. <type>BindFail</type> Failures of binding sockets. <type>ConnFail</type> Failures of connecting sockets. <type>Conn</type> Connections established successfully. <type>AcceptFail</type> Failures of accepting incoming connection requests.
-This counter is not applicable to the UDP and FDwatch types. <type>Accept</type> Incoming connections successfully accepted.
-This counter is not applicable to the UDP and FDwatch types. <type>SendErr</type> Errors in socket send operations.
-This counter corresponds to SErr counter of BIND 8. <type>RecvErr</type> Errors in socket receive operations.
-This includes errors of send operations on a connected UDP socket notified by an ICMP error message.
+- <TYPE>Open This indicates the number of sockets opened successfully.
+This counter does not apply to the FDwatch type. - <TYPE>OpenFail This indicates the number of failures to open sockets.
+This counter does not apply to the FDwatch type. - <TYPE>Close This indicates the number of closed sockets. - <TYPE>BindFail This indicates the number of failures to bind sockets. - <TYPE>ConnFail This indicates the number of failures to connect sockets. - <TYPE>Conn This indicates the number of connections established successfully. - <TYPE>AcceptFail This indicates the number of failures to accept incoming connection requests.
+This counter does not apply to the UDP and FDwatch types. - <TYPE>Accept This indicates the number of incoming connections successfully accepted.
+This counter does not apply to the UDP and FDwatch types. - <TYPE>SendErr This indicates the number of errors in socket send operations. - <TYPE>RecvErr This indicates the number of errors in socket receive operations, including errors of send operations on a connected UDP socket, notified by an ICMP error message.